 Nursing itself is a challenging profession, so adding another job on top of it can be too much for many people.
 Before deciding to moonlight, consider its effect on your ability to perform your primary position, your personal life, and your mental and physical health.

-We hope our guide has helped you better understand moonlighting and its implications.
+We hope our guide has helped you better understand moonlighting as a nurse anesthetist and its implications.
 If you need malpractice insurance or have questions about a policy, contact our expert staff at Baxter & Associates.